For Our Clients Since 1935

 Why such a strict, pro-worker rule?
 New York’s legislature saw that man construction workers, and other workers who work at heights, were falling to their death, or were getting severely injured, when ladders and scaffolds failed, or when workers were improperly secured.
 They also saw that the construction site owner and the contractors were very adept at blaming the worker for the ladder or scaffold failure.
 They decided that the only way to minimize such horrific injuries was to make the owner and general contractor strictly liable for such falls.
 That way, they will ensure that everyone, including the workers, follow the proper safety rules.
 In other words, “the buck stops here”, that is, at the desk of the construction site owner and the general contractor.

-Big insurance and construction industry lobbies have, over the years, thrown lots of money at Albany legislatures in an effort to repeal or at least soften Labor law 240, but so far, thankfully, they have failed.
+Big insurance and construction industry lobbies have, over the years, thrown lots of money at Albany legislatures in an effort to repeal or at least soften Labor law 240.
+Ladder accident lawyers in the Syracuse area and elsewhere in New York have opposed their efforts.
+So far, thankfully, the insurance and construction lobby efforts have failed.
 Thus, workers who fall from ladders and scaffolds still have, in most cases, very strong personal injury cases.
 Unfortunately, they also cause some of the worst injuries.